Originally published November 2019, updated October 2022.

 WANT TO CALCULATE HOW MUCH SPACE YOU NEED?

 Use our Office Space Calculator.
 Our calculation is derived from a carefully designed formula that weighs the number of employees, the amount of space desired for each employee, and the use of common spaces.

 2. How Long of an Office Lease Should You Sign?

-Another important thing for startups to consider is the right lease length.
-It is typical for a startup to be in a high growth phase and the ideal term length can be a tough thing to determine.
+Another important deal point for startups to consider is the right lease length.
+It is typical for a startup to be in a high growth phase and the ideal term length can be a difficult thing to navigate.

 In Austin, the typical lease term is between three and 10 years.
 Because Austin is such a competitive market, it can be difficult to find direct space available for less than a three-year term, especially in the downtown area.